sflems/led-board-manager/README.md

 _____________

-## Info / Troubleshooting
+## Info
-- The `supervisor-daemon.conf` used by the `led-board-manager` app prefixes any configured BoardTypes with `boards:`.
-  - You can these programs are grouped in supervisor with the `boards:` prefix.
-  - `sudo supervisorctl restart scoreboard` would become `sudo supervisorctl restart boards:scoreboard`.

-- `403 ERROR` when trying to access site: The Django CSRF method uses cookies to send a CSRF token with form submissions.
-Try adding your device IP to the allowed site cookies in your browser settings.
-If this doesn't work, please open an [issue](https://github.com/sflems/led-board-manager/issues).

-- After updating, it may be necessary to update the database.
-See [Updates](#updates) for more info.
+- The supervisor configuration is updated when saving flag settings or BoardType settings in the admin panel.

-- When a config is activated, the config.json contents are replaced with an updated configuration.
+- When a profile is activated, the appropriate `config.json` contents are replaced with an updated configuration.
 You can do this on the profiles page.
 Your previous config.json is still "active" until you activate one here.
 - When a profile is backed up, a file is created in the same folder as `profile_name.config.json`.
 It's path and name are displayed as a message in the browser.
-Deleted profiles do not delete the config.json files; it only removes them from the Django Sqlite database.
+- Deleted profiles do not delete the `config.json` files; it only removes them from the Django Sqlite database.
+- The `supervisor-daemon.conf` used by the `led-board-manager` app prefixes any configured BoardTypes with `boards:`.
+  - These programs are grouped in supervisor with the `boards:` prefix.
+  - `sudo supervisorctl restart scoreboard` would become `sudo supervisorctl restart boards:scoreboard`.
 - The GUI Defaults (ie Scoreboard path, Supervisor Program Name, etc.) can be changed in the admin panel.
 Alternatively, they can be modified manually in the `Capstone/settings.py` file under the `CONSTANCE_CONFIG` variable.

-- Scoreboard Flags (ie. `--led-brightness`, `--led-gpio-mapping`, `--update-check`, , etc.) can be changed here too. ___With supervisor installed___, the GUI will update the supervisor config with any changed flags and restart the process!
+  - Scoreboard Flags (ie. `--led-brightness`, `--led-gpio-mapping`, `--update-check`, , etc.) can be changed here too. ___With supervisor installed___, the GUI will update the supervisor config with any changed flags and update.

+## Troubleshooting
+- After updating, it may be necessary to update the database.
+See [Updates](#updates) for more info.
+- `403 ERROR` when trying to access site: The Django CSRF method uses cookies to send a CSRF token with form submissions.
+Try adding your device IP to the allowed site cookies in your browser settings.
+If this doesn't work, please open an [issue](https://github.com/sflems/led-board-manager/issues).

 - File Structure
   ```